MCP runtime authorization

 })

-For existing MCP clients that can't be reconfigured, wrap the callTool method with Veto's authorization check.
+For existing MCP clients that cannot be reconfigured, wrap the callTool method with Veto's authorization check.

 import { Veto } from "veto-sdk"